 Once activated, active fire protection elements work to contain, suppress or extinguish the fire.

-Automatic fire-rated swing doors are also an important part of other fire safety equipment, such as sprinklers and alarm systems.
-By immediately closing doors when a smoke detector is triggered, they can help to slow the spread of fire and give people more time to evacuate.
+Automatic fire-rated swing doors, sprinklers and alarm systems are crucial in fire safety equipment.
+By closing immediately when a smoke detector triggers, they help slow the spread of fire and provide people with more time to evacuate.

-While passive fire protection elements, such as fire doors and walls, help to prevent the spread of fire, active fire control elements are essential for actually putting out a fire.
+While passive fire protection elements, such as fire doors and walls, help prevent the spread of fire, active fire control elements are essential for actually extinguishing a fire.

 As a result, it is important to have both types of fire protection in place in any building.

-Fire resistant doors can help contain a fire and prevent it from spreading
+Fire-resistant doors in commercial properties can help contain a fire and prevent it from spreading

-Fire doors are an essential part of any commercial building’s passive fire control system.
+Fire doors are essential to any commercial building’s passive fire control system.

-A fire door is a specialised door that is designed to slow the spread of fire and smoke.
-They are usually made of steel or fire-resistant glazing and are equipped with a self-closing device that activates when the door is opened.
+A fire door is specialised to slow the spread of fire and smoke.
+Typically made of steel or fire-resistant glazing, it includes a self-closing device that activates when opened.

-By doing so, fire resistant doors also help to create safe passages for people to evacuate.
+By doing so, fire-resistant doors also help create safe passages for evacuating people.

-In order for a fire door to be effective, it must be installed correctly and maintained on a regular basis.
-That means that the door should be properly fitted to its frame and that all hardware, such as hinges, locks, and closers, should be in good working order.
+To ensure a fire door is effective, you must install it correctly and maintain it regularly.
+This involves fitting the door properly to its frame and keeping all hardware, such as hinges, locks, and closers, in good working order.

-The door should also be inspected regularly to ensure that it is free from obstructions, damage, or other problems that could prevent it from functioning properly in a fire.
+The door should also be inspected regularly to ensure it is free from obstructions, damage, or other problems preventing it from functioning correctly in a fire.

 Fire detection and smoke alarms

-A fire alarm system is necessary to detect fires and provide warning to occupants.
+A fire alarm system is necessary to detect fires and warn occupants.

 One of the most important things you can do to ensure the safety of your commercial building is to install a high-quality fire alarm system.